dataminer996/DSTC10_Track3_QS_Goal_Diggers/task3/readme.md

 ## TASK 3
+The models of task1 & task3 are baesd on electra (https://github.com/google-research/electra), with AAnet.
+For task1, we constructed a multi-task model to predict action, disamboguate label, slot key, objects number, from system labels, while task3 we constructed a binary classification model to predict the slot value.

 Directory Structure: task3/[code | data | model | result]

-*download data and finetune model by:* https://drive.google.com/drive/folders/1ILTFnaRTTcGWAzYXJnt_3QmeiVgE501T?usp=sharing
+*download data and finetune model by:* https://drive.google.com/drive/folders/1ILTFnaRTTcGWAzYXJnt_3QmeiVgE501T?usp=sharing gs://tangliang-commit/public/task3
 ***
 ### preprocess
 *preprocess dataset for step3 model*